Lululemon: Controversies

 In November 2007, The New York Times reported that Lululemon made false claims about its Vitasea clothing product; the firm had claimed that the clothing, made from seaweed, provided "anti-inflammatory, antibacterial, hydrating and detoxifying benefits" but laboratory tests failed to find significant differences in mineral levels between ordinary T-shirt cotton and Vitasea fabric.
 Lululemon was subsequently forced to remove all health claims from its seaweed-based products marketed in Canada, following a demand from a Canadian oversight agency, the Competition Bureau of Canada.

-Lululemon's founder Chip Wilson has made numerous controversial statements throughout his career.
+Lululemon founder Chip Wilson has made numerous controversial statements throughout his career.
 In 2013, Wilson stated that the company did not make clothes for plus-size women because it was too costly.
 In an effort to explain away excessive pilling in the brand's clothing, he blamed some customers for wearing Lululemon's clothes improperly or for having body shapes inconsistent with the design of the clothing.
 In an interview for Bloomberg Television in 2013, he stated that some women's bodies were unsuitable for the brand's clothing.
 Time called the remarks "fat shaming".
 Comments such as these reportedly led to Wilson's resignation as chairman.
 In June 2016, Wilson published an open letter to shareholders stating that the company had "lost its way" and given up market share to Nike and Under Armour, after he was denied the opportunity to speak at the company's annual meetings.
 Since then, Wilson has used his website "Elevate Lululemon" to criticize the brand and business.

 In 2021, an unnamed company director pushed employees to create an All Lives Matter campaign to be displayed on its website in response to the murder of George Floyd.
 Employees pushed back but were told to create a mock up with the All Lives Matter copy; however, they also created a Black Lives Matter mock up that was selected instead.
 The director apologized and subsequently left the company.

 In May 2023, it was reported that a Lululemon store in Atlanta, Georgia, fired two employees for calling the police during a looting, but the company said that they were fired for physically confronting or following the looters.
 The two employees physically approached the looters, and one of them took a video recording of the looting with her smartphone.
 They then followed the looters out of the store towards the parking lot.
 The three looters were arrested within days and charged with felony robbery.

 In 2025, the company filed a lawsuit alleging Costco infringed on its intellectual property.

+In 2026 Texas Attorney General Ken Paxton opened an investigation into Lululemon and the possibility that forever chemicals from tight pants are leaching into the body through sweat.
+He says the company is selling a health and wellness lifestyle and they may be misleading consumers through false advertising.